limitation-perception/support-quality-analyzer-ai/README.md

 ## Project Overview:
 #### This project demonstrates an end-to-end pipeline that uses an LLM (gemini-2.5-flash-lite) to:
 + Generate synthetic customer–support conversations (generate.py)
-+ Analyze conversation quality using a hybrid approach:
++ Analyze conversation quality using a hybrid approach (analyze.py):
 1. LLM reasoning
-2. Rule-based scoring (analyze.py)
+2. Rule-based scoring
 #### The system produces structured evaluation results in JSON format for each dialogue and an aggregated report for the entire dataset.
 #### The pipeline can be executed:
 + manually (step-by-step),